Hansen8601/control4-mediaplayer/README.md

 * **on_volume** (Optional): Default volume for the amp to turn on to.
 5 if omitted

 ### Work to do
-The component doesn't support sources yet.
-If there's an interest, I'll add it.
-For my configuration, I only use source 1.
+Sources are labled in Home Assistant as 1,2,3,4 vs. text names.
+If there's interest, I'll look into adding names to the sources via the configuration.yaml file.

 #### My Home Assistant Card
 ![MyCard](https://github.com/Hansen8601/control4-mediaplayer/blob/f7d66aa66f89b2b0bcf36ea5393bb76a07da0f32/Control4AmpCard.png)